- Honors Program

 Berry Summer Thesis Institute

-The Berry Summer Thesis Institute engages a cohort of ten mid-career honors students (between sophomore and junior year) from different disciplines/majors in a twelve-week, on-campus program that provides them with intensive disciplinary research and scholarship opportunities, three honors credits for the summer experience, a one credit hour mini-course in research ethics, professional development and leadership workshops, community service opportunities, public presentation forums, and cohorted social activities.
+The Berry Summer Thesis Institute engages a cohort of mid-career honors students (between sophomore and junior year) from different disciplines/majors in a 12-week, on-campus program that provides them with intensive disciplinary research and scholarship opportunities, 3 honors credits for the summer experience, a mini-course, professional development and leadership workshops, community service opportunities, public presentation forums, and cohorted social activities.

 Program Goals and Outcomes